The Records Division serves as the central point of contact for the Police Department consisting of a Supervisor and two Records Specialists.

-The Victim Services Team is a group of volunteers that are trained in crisis intervention to survivors, witnesses and families who have been traumatized by the experience of death, serious injury, violent crime, or natural disaster.
+The Victim Services Team is a group of volunteers that are trained in crisis intervention to survivors, witnesses, and families who have been traumatized by the experience of death, serious injury, violent crime, or natural disaster.
 Following a traumatic event, people often feel helpless, confused and emotionally shocked.
-After the emergency responders (ire, police, and EMS) conduct their initial investigation and complete their reports, they often have other calls they must respond to.
+After the emergency responders (Fire, police, and EMS) conduct their initial investigation and complete their reports, they often have other calls they must respond to.
 Victim Services response teams can remain with the victim, survivors, and witnesses in the immediate aftermath of a tragedy to assist them with temporary support through the first very difficult hours.
-Victim Services can help to get officers and the emergency personnel back on the street more quickly and provide counseling on the scene as well as referrals for other assistance.
-The more individuals involved as “Victim’s Helpers” than by-standers, the greater the positive impact.
+Victim Services can help to get officers and emergency personnel back on the street more quickly and provide counseling on the scene as well as referrals for other assistance.
+The more individuals involved as “Victim’s Helpers” than bystanders, the greater the positive impact.

-Whether handling death notifications, working with major disasters, counseling and praying with bereaved families, or encouraging police officers and their families, the Georgetown Police Chaplains have been there.
+Whether handling death notifications, working with major disasters, counseling and praying with bereaved families or encouraging police officers and their families, the Georgetown Police Chaplains have been there.
 The Chaplaincy has been readied for Homeland Security and any other major disaster which our community may face.

 The primary function of the Police Chaplains is to provide personal support for members of the Georgetown Police Department and their families.
-A secondary function is to assist officers in meeting citizen’s needs or the needs of other police agencies.
+A secondary function is to assist officers in meeting citizens’ needs or the needs of other police agencies.

 The Chaplaincy Program is more than just an employee assistance program to respond to needs.
 Chaplains exercise a positive “ministry of presence” by personally visiting members of the department on their job sites, attending training sessions and organizational functions with them, and – from time to time – being called out to accidents and crime scenes.
-They also visit in homes and hospital rooms when invited to do so.
+They also visit homes and hospital rooms when invited to do so.